Voice Notification Profile (VNP) Configuration and Registration

 Dealing with Multiple NIC Addresses

-If network information isn't available, you might test all available NICs or use the tracert tool (assuming ICMP is enabled on your network) to see the route taken.
-These suggestions can quickly verify if the notification profile can register with the currently available NICs on your Ignition server.
+If for some reason, network information is not available, you may be able to get away with testing all available NICs or seeing what route you end up taking using the tool tracert (assuming ICMP is enabled for your network).
+These suggestions may work as a quick way to check if the notification profile is able to register with what is currently available in your Ignition server.

 Reviewing Network Traffic using Wireshark